Electronic Arts: 2023–2025: Internal restructuring and layoffs

 In January 2023, EA cancelled development on Apex Legends Mobile and Battlefield Mobile, leading to the shutdown of developer Industrial Toys.
 On February 28, 2023, EA eliminated 200 QA testers from its Baton Rouge, Louisiana office.
 The testers predominantly worked on Respawn Entertainment's Apex Legends battle royale game.
 On March 29, EA announced it would lay off 6% of its workforce, or 775 employees.

 In June 2023, EA announced an internal reorganization of the company.
 CEO Andrew Wilson announced a realignment of the company into two organizations – EA Sports and EA Entertainment – both of which would report directly to him, having Laura Miele, previously Chief Studios Officer and COO, as the president of EA Entertainment, and Cam Weber, formerly EVP and group general manager of EA Sports as president of EA Sports.
 Vince Zampella, Samantha Ryan, and Jeff Karp continued on EA Entertainment, leading and overseeing specific studios under EA Entertainment.
 Also announced in the same day, CFO Chris Suh and chief experience officer Chris Bruzzo would be leaving the company at the end of the month, with the first leaving for another company while the other going to retire.
 In place of Suh as CFO came Stuart Canfield, a 20-year veteran of the company who had most recently been serving as SVP of enterprise finance and investor relations, while the company's new chief experiences officer became David Tinson, previously the company's chief marketing officer.

 On August 23, EA announced it was eliminating 50 roles at BioWare, or 20% of its workforce.
-A group of former employees later sued EA, seeking better severance following their layoffs.
+A group of former employees later sued EA, seeking better severance following its layoffs.